The music of Olivier Gagnon shows

 His career as a composer led Olivier to be very active in the musical life of Montreal.
 He produced many concerts in which his works were performed, including a benefit concert to Suicide Action Montréal.
 Additionally, he has been president of the Cercle des étudiants compositeurs de l'Université de Montréal and president of the concert production organization: Codes d'accès .
 He also has been a board member of the Orchestre philharmonique des musiciens de Montréal before he was hired as executive director.

 Aditionnal to his artistic life, Olivier is also a scholar conducting research on the expression of emotions and musical characters in composition.
 Thanks to his theoretical work, he was granted a scholarship by the Fonds Québécois sur la société et la culture.
 He also exposed his research at the Midwestern Music Cognition Symposium in 2013 in Columbus, Ohio and at the Midwestern Music Cognition Symposium in 2014 in Montreal.
 In 2014, he won a research popularisation article competition organised by the Société québécoise de recherche en musique for his article « La communication des émotions en musique », that was published in the June 2014 edition of the paper of the Fédération des associations de musiciens éducateurs du Québec.

-Olivier Gagnon is now lecturer at the Université du Québec à Montréal where he teaches music analysis.
+Olivier Gagnon is now lecturer at the Université du Québec à Montréal where he teaches harmony and music analysis.
 He has also been teacher assistant at the Université de Montréal, where he worked with many teachers in a great variety of fields including modern compositional techniques, harmony, musical analysis and orchestration.